-Approach to residual emissions: To achieve carbon neutrality, an organisation must purchase carbon offsets that either result in carbon reductions, efficiencies, or sinks.
-For Net Zero, an organisation must purchase GHG removals that either remove or store carbon.
+Approach to residual emissions: To achieve carbon neutrality, an organisation must purchase carbon offsets that either result in carbon reductions, efficiencies, or sinks to the sum of residual emissions after reductions have been made.
+For Net Zero, an organisation must purchase additional GHG removals that either remove or store carbon.

 Why the Carbon Trust?

 We are the world’s leading independent certification body for carbon footprints.
-Our certification process follows the only internationally recognised carbon neutral specification, PAS 2060, a standard which was developed by BSI with input from the Carbon Trust.
+Our certification process follows the only internationally recognised carbon neutral specification, PAS 2060, a standard which was developed by BSI.

-We ensure your carbon accounting and carbon management plans are robust, while your purchased offsets are credible.
-We only accept offsets which are deemed as high quality, such as the Gold Standard or VCS.
+We ensure your carbon accounting and carbon management plans are robust, and your purchased offsets are credible.
+We only accept offsets which are deemed as high quality as outlined in the PAS2060 guidance, such as the Gold Standard or VCS.
 For a full list, please get in touch.